vdbergh/vtjson/README.md

 - A `set`.
 A set validates an object if the object is a set and the elements of the object are validated by an element of the schema.
 - An arbitrary Python object.
 Validation is done by checking equality of the schema and the object, except when the schema is `float`, in which case `math.isclose` is used.
 Below we call such an object a `const schema`.

-## Validating dictionaries
+## Validating Mapping

-For a dictionary schema containing only `const keys` (i.e. keys corresponding to a `const schema`) the interpretation is obvious (see the introductory example above).
-Below we discuss the validation of an object against a dictionary schema in the general case.
+For a Mapping schema containing only `const keys` (i.e. keys corresponding to a `const schema`) the interpretation is obvious (see the introductory example above).
+Below we discuss the validation of an object against a Mapping schema in the general case.

-- First we verify that the object is also a dictionary.
+- First we verify that the type of the object is a subtype of the type of the schema.
 If not then validation fails.
 - We verify that all non-optional const keys of the schema are also keys of the object.
 If this is not the case then validation fails.
 - Now we make a list of all the keys of the schema (both optional and non-optional).
 The result will be called the `key list` below.
 - The object will pass validation if all its keys pass validation.
 We next discuss how to validate a particular key of the object.